Tails.com Modern Slavery Statement

 Introduction

-This is our third modern slavery statement published in accordance with the UK Modern Slavery Act (2015).
+This is our sixth modern slavery statement published in accordance with the UK Modern Slavery Act (2015).
 Section 54 of the MSA requires every organisation with a global annual turnover of £36 million or more, which carries out business in the UK, to produce a slavery and human trafficking statement for each financial year.
 This statement sets out the steps we have taken to ensure no modern slavery exists in our business and its supply chain.
 Note that our financial year runs from January to the end of December.

 Our Organisation and Supply Chain